meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 Three.js makes WebGL much easier, but even with all its syntactic sugar, it's comparatively low-level from the point of view of someone used to web frameworks.
 And if you want any custom shaders, you still have to write shader code.
 It could be worse, and it was – ten years ago to do anything interesting you had to use actual math.
 Now, Three.js handles lights and materials automatically in most cases, and interaction and effects are stable and fast.
 I see a question from the audience.
 "Does it work with React!?"
 Yes! ...Well, kind of.
 And not the way you're hoping.
 Nothing beyond a simple demo setup "just works."
 Until you learn all the quirks, you still have to struggle.

 Funny story.
-My first in-depth exposure to React came when I worked alongside a team that made an editor using React for a WebGL map-drawing library I was working on.
+My first in-depth exposure to React was an editor for a WebGL map-drawing library I was working on.
 It looked great and worked well, but it came with a very long tail of weird bugs involving other libraries, in particular a third-party code editor which had a lot of its own internal state and event handlers.
 It was ultimately probably easier than writing it <em>not</em> with React, but when you use React, all your bugs become React-related.
 And in any situation with lots of complex UI or animation, state management can be a chore, and React just multiplies that.

 Later, I worked on another WebGL mapping project for another React-based app.
 I had to do a lot of middle-management to connect React to the graphics state, as it had no way to inspect the contents of a Canvas object, and no idea what WebGL was doing.
 The graphics layer was being managed by the WebGL library I was using, with a relatively small interaction layer exposed, and any connections in or out had to run through a set of controls React could manipulate, so that it thought it was still in charge of state, not to mention the event handlers.
-For an "unopinionated framework" I've had a whole lot of arguments with React.
+For an "unopinionated framework" React sure seems to get in a lot of arguments.

 ---